mwives/fullcycle-imersao-18/README.md

 ## Project Overview

 This project demonstrates a microservices architecture for a ticket-selling platform.
 It features a Next.js frontend, a Golang API for handling ticket sales, and NestJS services that simulate potential ticket-selling partners.
-Kong is utilized as the API Gateway to manage and secure API traffic..
+Kong is utilized as the API Gateway to manage and secure API traffic.

 ## Prerequisites